Matric kar lou stage:

 Parents don’t forget to mention everywhere that, “Meri beti/ beta doctor banay ga”, While beta just failed the chemistry test, “aur beti tou khoon dekh k behosh ho jati hai”

 If the students think that the two years of torture will put an end to their misery, they are mistaken.
 “Agar test main high score nahin kiya tou matric aur inter k marks ka koi faida nahin, duh!!”

 Now they have to spend another couple of months, rotting away the books over and over.
 Poor them, they think that a few more months and then it will end.
 But the real game starts here.

 If they pass the test, “tou aur bhi dukh hain zamanay main ….”
 But for medical students, the only dukh is exams and books.
 This is the trouble they called upon themselves with a lot of hard work.
 It is the same as showing red to a bull and then running in front of it with red cloth.

-Moreover, feel free to call/WhatsApp us at 0347-0171480 for free MDCAT guidance or to inquire about how to enroll in Nearpeer's online MDCAT course.
-Also, join our facebook group for free guidance and resources related to MDCAT.
+Morever, feel free to call/whatsapp us at 0347-0171480 for free MDCAT guidance or to inquire about how to enroll in Nearpeer's online MDCAT course.
+Also you can join our facebook group for free MDCAT related resources.